yagebin79386/chatbot-smart-home/README.md

 6. Safety Features
 7. Filter Maintenance

 1.2 The next step is to transform it into a structured conditional logical questionaire.
-Here’s how:
-Create Dialogue Scenarios: Convert each path in your decision tree into a series of question-answer pairs or dialogue sequences that represent an ideal conversation flow. use the [generate_dialogue_template.py](https://github.com/yagebin79386/chatbot-smart-home/blob/357afb54df7613f55e4d610b32bd3be5b10078f7/generate_dialogue_template.py) to generate the dialogue template for general individual information in json formate.

-	• Include Relevant Q&A Data for Smart Home and IoT: Gather or create Q&A pairs about smart home and IoT topics to supplement the training data.
-This will help the model answer relevant questions it encounters during the conversation.
-	• Format Data for Training: Each dialogue can be represented as input-output pairs in a JSON or CSV format, such as:
-		○ Input: "User: I’m interested in setting up a smart thermostat.
-AI: Great!
-Do you already have any existing smart devices?"
-		○ Output: "User: Yes, I have a smart speaker."
+Create Dialogue Scenarios: For each of the smart system scenario like listed above, create a decision tree containing the conditional logical questions which necessites the configuration.

 ####Firstly the smart system related dialogue are generated seperating according to listed 6 different smart system:
 1: Smart Lighting System
 2: Smart Heating System